-The clarity stage is all about getting clear on who you are, what you care about, and how you want to show up in the world.
-Then, it's about taking those unique attributes and figuring out how they fit into where you want to go next in your career, and why.
+The clarity stage is about getting clear on who you are, what you care about, and how you want to show up in the world.
+Then, it's about taking those unique attributes and figuring out how they fit into where you want to go next, and why.
 Having deep clarity allows you to show up more confidently and authentically in the world.

 Founder and CEO

-My story really begins way back in 2008.
-I was wrapping up my undergraduate degree and trying to figure out what to do with my life.
-I had recently learned about the field of organization behavior and felt like it was a fabulous intersection of my knack for business and my passion for psychology.
+My story begins in 2008 when I was trying to figure out what to do with my life.
+I had recently learned about the field of organizational behavior and felt that it was a fabulous intersection of my knack for business and my passion for psychology.

 I scheduled a coffee chat with him, got in my car, and drove from Florida to North Carolina to meet him in person.
-Looking back on this now, I think to myself, "how in the world did I have the confidence to do that?"
-Honestly, I think it was more naivety and curiosity than confidence.
+Looking back on this now, I think, "how in the world did I have the confidence to do that"?
+Honestly, I think it was more naivety and curiosity, than confidence.

 That conversation inspired me to move to North Carolina and do everything I could to break into the field.
 I volunteered, without pay, on many research projects.
-I stayed in touch with Adam, I continued to try to find other ways to connect with people in the field, and eventually I was introduced to another academic who was looking for some research support.
-I started out working a few hours a week at a student hourly rate and demonstrated the work that I could do.
-This eventually led to me being offered a position to manage a new behavioral research lab at the University of North Carolina and was the start of my career working with many top organizational psychologists like Francesca Gino, Dan Ariely, Alison Fragale, and many more.
+I stayed in touch with Adam.
+I continued to try to find other ways to connect with people in the field, and stayed persistent on my goal.
+This eventually led to me being offered a position to manage a new Behavioral Research Lab at the University of North Carolina Kenan-Flagler Business School and was the start of my career working directly with many top organizational psychologists like Francesca Gino, Dan Ariely, Alison Fragale, and many more.

-During that time, I developed crucial skills to help me launch my career to the next level, become a coach, and start my own company.
-I learned the tools of business communication, I studied the ins-and-outs of the career transition process, I slowly implemented career development strategies to grow my brand and influence professionally and personally, and I trained as an authentic leadership coach to invest in myself and address some of my limiting beliefs.
+During that time, I developed crucial skills to help me launch my career to the next level, become a formal coach, and start my own company.
+I learned the tools of entrepreneurship, I studied the ins-and-outs of how to navigate a successful transition, I slowly implemented career development strategies to grow my brand and influence professionally and personally, and I trained as an authentic leadership coach to invest in myself and address some of my limiting beliefs.

 I love the work that I do.
 I love meeting new people (even though I'm an introvert), and I LOVE talking about personal development and growth and helping you achieve your greatest aspirations.
 Don't hesitate to reach out, if you're ready for more in your life and career.